GFH Financial Group

 GFH Financial Group, previously known as Gulf Finance House, is an Islamic investment bank with headquarters in Bahrain Financial Harbour, Bahrain.

 One of its most notable investments was a 25% stake in the English football club Leeds United through their wholly owned subsidiary, Dubai-based GFH Capital, having initially acquired 100% ownership of the club from Ken Bates in December 2012.
 On 7 February 2014 GFH Capital announced that they had exchanged contracts for the sale of Leeds to Massimo Cellino's family consortium 'Eleonora Sport Ltd'.
 The deal saw the Cellino family acquire a 75% ownership of the club in April 2014 after winning an appeal against the Football League's decision initially to block the sale.
 When Andrea Radrizzani bought the club, GFH sold all of their shares in Leeds United in May of 2017.
 Salem Patel, a non executive director of GFH, created an account on a popular Leeds United fan forum, named ‘Melas’ (Salem, backwards) to ask question about signing players and to share positive news about GFH with the fans.
 This was exposed fairly quickly and fans protested against their ownership and the ownership of Massimo Cellino on many occasions including marches and mock funerals outside of the club’s stadium.

-History of GFH
+History

 GFH was established in the Kingdom of Bahrain in 1999 under a license granted by the Central Bank of Bahrain (CBB).
-Since its inception, GFH raised over US$11 billion of investments.
-The bank carries on its business activities in accordance with the principles of Islamic Sharia, including financial services investment and commercial transaction, negotiable financial instrument, real estate and infrastructure; in addition to structured finance, securities and liquidity management designed to achieve profitable returns for investors.

-GFH was transferred to a Public Shareholding Company in 2004 with its shares being listed on the Bahrain Stock Exchange, Kuwait Stock Exchange and Dubai Financial Market.
-In 2007, GFH listed its GDR’s on the London Stock Exchange.
+In 2014, GFH was listed on the Bahrain Stock Exchange, Kuwait Stock Exchange and Dubai Financial Market.
+In 2007, GFH listed its GDR on the London Stock Exchange.

-In November 2014, GFH released a new identity when it moved from being an investment bank to a financial group.
-The new name for the group was GFH Financial Group.
+In November 2014, GFH converted into a financial group and was renamed as GFH Financial Group.